 - In the Western state of Rajasthan, the Pushkar Mela or fair commences on the day of Prabodhini Ekadashi and continues till Kartik Purnima.
 It is held to commemorate and honour Lord Brahma whose temple stands at Pushkar.
 Taking a ritual bath on Kartik Purnima is said to lead a person towards Moksha.
 It is believed circling the three Pushkars on Kartik Purnima is highly meritorious.

-- Kartik Purnima is religiously significant for the Jain community who celebrate the day by visiting Palitana, their pilgrimage center.
+- Kartik Purnima is religiously significant for the Jain community who celebrate the day by visiting Palitana, their pilgrimage centre.
 Thousands of Jain devotees assemble at the foothills of the Shatrunjay hills of Palitana taluka on the day of Kartik Purnima to undertake the auspicious journey.
 Worshipping Lord Adinath for four months of the monsoon season attracts a maximum number of devotees who believe that Lord Adinath, the first Tirthankara, sanctified the hills by visiting it to deliver his first sermon.

 - There are no specific auspicious days for the Sikh community.
-They consider any month, day, or moment a person remembers the Divine as auspicious.
+They consider any month, day, or the moment a person remembers the Divine as auspicious.
 As per the Sikh calendar, Guru Nanak Dev was born on April 14th which was the 1st day of Vaisakh.
 It coincided with a full-moon night and therefore Nanak Panthi Hindus celebrate the day as Guru Nanak Jayanti.
 Thus, Kartik Purnima is significant and is also celebrated worldwide as Gurupurab or Prakash Parva.

 Life is unpredictable and unfolds its mysteries each day!
 What is destined cannot be changed but for sure can be mended.
 Our experts are here to help you sort out and ease your troubles.
-Talk to them to get a feasible solution for any issues related to your personal or professional lives!
+Talk to astrologers to get a feasible solution for any issues related to your personal or professional lives!

 May You Have a Blessed Kartik Purnima Day!

-Greetings from the MyPandit Team.
+Greetings from the MyPandit Team